House of Montdidier

+History

 The oldest known member of the family of some Montdidier is a Hilduin who died before 956 and was Count Montdidier.
 A close relative, also named Hilduin, perhaps his son, married Hersende, Lady of Ramerupt and Arcis-sur-Aube.

 Assumptions were exposed to clarify and complete the origin of the family, but proved unfounded or not usable.
 Thus:

 The Manasses name, carried by a son and grandson of Hilduin and Hersende returns home from Rethel, but the relationship between the two families is not known more precisely.
 There is also the tenth century Manasses, father of Gilbert, count of Chalon.

 Count Luçay in his book Le comté de Clermont en Beauvaisis, étude pour servir à son histoire (1878), stated that the second Manasses was probably a bastard son of a William Count of Ponthieu, but whose existence is not certain.
 In any case, this would have been the Count William's maternal grandfather Manasses.